peteroupc/html3dutil/tutorials/shapes.md

 ### Custom Shapes

 Also included is a `Mesh` class for defining shapes not given among the built-in ones.
-Shapes can consist of triangles or lines.
+Shapes can consist of triangles, lines of points.

 There are two ways for specifying shapes:  through the Mesh constructor, or through methods that specify the mesh's data vertex by vertex.